Skip to main content

 Uninstalling Bitloops

-bitloops disable turns capture off in the nearest discovered project policy while leaving hooks installed.
+bitloops disable --capture turns capture off in the nearest discovered project policy while leaving hooks installed.

-bitloops uninstall removes Bitloops-managed artefacts from your machine and, for hook targets, from known repositories.
+bitloops uninstall removes Bitloops-managed artefacts from your machine and, for repo-local targets, from known repositories or Bitloops projects.

 Interactive And Non-Interactive Use